 “There is a history of men, if they are experiencing some type of abuse from the power above them, to not complain about it and suck it up,” Flood said.
 “When you get bullied, you’re not supposed to whine.
 You’re not supposed whine about an authoritative, difficult coach.
 There’s a lot about being male that is taking pain and not complaining about it.”

-L’Heureux Lewis-McCoy, Professor of Sociology and Black Studies at City University of New York, shares Flood’s views on men and power, but he digs a bit deeper.
+L’Heureux Lewis-McCoy, a professor of sociology and Black Studies at City University of New York, shares Flood’s views on men and power, but he digs a bit deeper.

 Often times I meet and work with men who see their experiences of having power yielded over them, in the forms of physical, emotional, and sexual abuse, as a statement on their own weakness rather than recognizing it as abuse.
 Rather than seeing how the idea that we feed men, “those who have power can and should control” they come to see their suffering as an inability to realize their full manhood.